laurawpaaby/EduChatEval/docs/api/api_viz.md

 # Visualizer
 Module for generating four different visualizations to analysis the interactions by.
-Every visualization besides the [Interaction Distribution plot](#4-interaction-distribution) can be created for either the student, the tutor or both.
+Every visualization besides the *4.
+Interaction Distribution* plot can be created for either the student, the tutor or both.
 The Interaction Distribution plot requires both student and tutor data to visualize interactions.

 ***1. Barchart of Predicted Classes***
 ::: educhateval.descriptive_results.display_results.plot_category_bars